 Needless to say, after a little research we found more than enough reasons to switch to natural laundry soap.
 The first stop… the classic Fels Naptha recipe, but a little more research caused us to steer clear.
 Fels Naptha contains many ingredients you may not be aware of.
 It contains talc…a mineral powder that has been linked to ovarian cancer.
 It also contains a sneaky ingredient: “fragrance.”
 Any fragrance not listed as natural or naturally-derived can contain anything from endocrine disrupting phthalates to carcinogens.
 Proprietary laws protect most “fragrance” ingredients; therefore, we may never know what they truly contain.

 Environmental impact was another of the issues with laundry detergents that we wanted to avoid.
 Fels Naptha and many other soaps contain palm oil.
 The palm oil trade is the leading cause of tropical deforestation and destruction of wildlife habitats.
 Steering clear of palm oil in our home and products is a major issue for us.
-It was time to get down and dirty with laundry science and come up with a better solution.
+It’s time to get down and dirty with laundry science and come up with a better solution.

 While soap and baking soda clean laundry well, it usually doesn’t contain an ideal PH balance, stain removal or fabric softening properties.
 (Crispy bath towel anyone?)